Question of the Day: If a single person taking the standard deduction makes $40,000, how much will they pay in federal income taxes?

 Here are the ready-to-go slides for this Question of the Day that you can use in your classroom.

-Behind the numbers (Nerd Wallet):
+Behind the numbers (Nerdwallet):

-Being "in" a tax bracket doesn't mean you pay that federal income tax rate on everything you make.
-The progressive tax system means that people with higher taxable incomes are subject to higher federal income tax rates, and people with lower taxable incomes are subject to lower federal income tax rates.
+"The U.S. has a progressive tax system, which means that people with higher incomes are subject to higher federal tax rates, and people with lower incomes are subject to lower income tax rates.

-The government decides how much tax you owe by dividing your taxable income into chunks — also known as tax brackets — and each chunk gets taxed at the corresponding tax rate.
-The beauty of this is that no matter which bracket you’re in, you won’t pay that tax rate on your entire income.
+The government decides how much tax you owe by dividing your taxable income into chunks — also known as tax brackets — and each individual chunk gets taxed at a corresponding tax rate.
+Tax rates can range from 10% to 37%.

 ------------------